 AboutCircle Packaging Machinery, Inc.

 Circle Design and Manufacturing Corporation (as it was known then) was founded in a small shop in New Jersey by two engineers/entrepreneurs, Mario Natelli and Bob McCloskey, in 1959.
 Circle started out manufacturing 10-inch wide multi-lane vertical pouching machines for liquid freeze pops.
-The business soon added designs that enabled the machines to package individual moist wipes/towelettes as well as powders and other dry products.
+The business soon added designs that enabled the machines to package individual moist wipes/towelettes as well as other liquid and powder products.

-Success with vertical packaging machines and customer interest inspired Circle to introduce horizontal machines.
+Success with vertical packaging machines and customer interest inspired Circle to introduce multi-lane horizontal machines for unit products.
 Some of the earliest applications included pens, tea bags, glass vials and test strips.
 The ability of the machines to produce tight, peel-able seals for sterilization pouches provided the opportunity to adapt the horizontal machines for the fast-growing medical device and medical consumable industries.

-In 1998, the business was purchased by John Dykema, a former FMC and Sasib plant manager, who retained the business' employee expertise in the Green Bay area.
-Immediate developments included upgrades to servo drives and PLC control systems with touchscreen interfaces on all vertical and horizontal models.
-Recent developments include the introduction of the Circle Integri-Seal with state-of-the-art advances for speed, control and validation of seals, high-speed (10-lane) alcohol swab machines and the addition of a 30-inch wide model.
+In 1998, the Circle business was purchased by John Dykema, a former FMC and Sasib plant manager, who retained the business' employee expertise in the Green Bay area.
+Immediate developments included upgrades to full electronic drive and controls on all vertical and horizontal models.
+Recent developments include the introduction of the Circle Integri-Seal with state-of-the-art advances for speed, control and validation of seals, high-speed (10-lane) swab and towelette machines, ultrasonic cutting of extruded product feeding the packaging machine, and the addition of a 30-inch wide model.

 In 2004, Circle moved into its new 24,000 square foot facility in De Pere, Wisconsin.
+With an addition underway this floor space will increase to 40,000 square feet in 2021.
 This building is on property adjoining the affiliated Campbell Wrapper Corporation site.

-Circle has built its reputation as a provider of ruggedly dependable, multi-lane four-sided seal packaging equipment able to significantly increase a customer's packaging output.
-The machines are simple to operate and straightforward to maintain and troubleshoot, two traits that continue to be found in today's equipment.
+Circle has built its reputation in the 60 plus years since its founding as a provider of ruggedly dependable, multi-lane four-sided seal packaging equipment able to significantly increase a customer's packaging output.
+The machines are simple to operate and straightforward to maintain and troubleshoot, two traits that continue to be hallmarks of Circle equipment.